This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Embryonic Stem Cells

-Embryonic stem cells (ESCs) are stem cells found in the early embryonic period.
+Embryonic stem cells (ESCs) are found in the early embryonic period.
 ESCs develop in the mass of the blastocyst and can spread and grow into different cell types.

-What Is a Stem Cell Transplant for Children With Cerebral Palsy?
+What Is Stem Cell Treatment for Children With Cerebral Palsy?

-During a stem cell transplant, a physician injects stem cells into the child either intravenously, via a vein, or intrathecally, via lumbar puncture into the spinal column.[2]
-The hope is that the stem cells will develop into nerve cells that can build connections with other cells.
+During a stem cell transplant, a physician injects stem cells into the child intrathecally via lumbar puncture into the spinal column.[2]
+The hope is that the stem cells will develop into nerve cells that can connect with other cells.

-Furthermore, once the cells make connections with other cells, they need to be able to deliver messages to the muscles that control movement.
+Furthermore, once the cells connect with other cells, they must be able to deliver messages to the muscles that control movement.
 This progression is crucial to the treatment’s success.

 Current Animal Research on Stem Cell Therapy